konfirm/node-random/README.md

 }
 ```

-If you know up front how many random values you will be using, you can specify the `length` argument too.
+If you know up front how many random values you will be using, you can specify the `total` argument too.
-Of course the `Random.generate` method will create as many generators as you want, so knowing up front how many values are needed is limited to the exact context where the generators are used (hopefully making it easier to determine the `length` requirement).
+Of course the `Random.generate` method will create as many generators as you want, so knowing up front how many values are needed is limited to the exact context where the generators are used (hopefully making it easier to determine the `total` requirement).

 This opens up for a couple of different ways to benefit from the generator.